 - Indigenous Peoples, Minorities and Human Rights [10 ECTS]

-The MA is assessed through essays and examinations and through work similar to that produced by professionals in the human rights field, including legal reports, a media project and a mock funding proposal.
+The MA is assessed through essays and seen examinations and through work similar to that produced by professionals in the human rights field, including legal reports, a media project and a mock funding proposal.
 Class participation also forms an element of the MA assessment.

 How you study